bvn13/sewy/README.md

 ```

-3. Create client to communicate with server
+3. Create Client to communicate with server

 ```java
 Client<SimpleClientListener> client = new Client<>("192.168.0.153", port, SimpleClientListener.class);